puppeteer/replay/README.md

 1. **Replay recording**.
 Replay recording with CLI or using [the replay lib API](/examples/replay-from-file-using-puppeteer/main.js).
 2. **Customize replay**.
 Customize how a recording is run.
 For example, capture screenshots after each step or integrate with 3rd party libraries.
 3. **Transform recoding**.
 Customize how a recording is stringified.
-For example, transform the recording into another format, like [Cypress test script](https://github.com/cypress-io/cypress-chrome-recorder))
+For example, transform the recording into another format.

+Also, you can use third-party integrations that build on top of `@puppeteer/replay`, which includes:

+- [Cypress Chrome Recorder](https://github.com/cypress-io/cypress-chrome-recorder).
+You can use it to convert user flow JSON files to Cypress test scripts.
+Watch this [demo](https://youtu.be/4qYs2bMz4GI) to see it in action.
+- [Replay with TestCafe](https://testcafe.io/documentation/403998/guides/experimental-capabilities/chrome-replay-support).
+You can use TestCafe to replay user flow JSON files and generate test reports for these recordings.

 ## 1. Replay recording